kjarisk/mp-base-game/readme.md

 Visit `http://localhost:3000` and log in or choose a guest name.
 After that you can create or join games in real time and each game runs in its own Socket.IO room.

+## Environment Variables

+Set the `SESSION_SECRET` variable to a strong value in production.
+This secret is used to sign session cookies.
+If not defined, the server falls back to a development default.

 ## Tests

 Run the automated tests with: